commschamp/cc_tutorial/howtos/howto2/README.md

     <string name="F1" defaultValue="hello" />
 </message>
 ```
-The inner **&lt;string&gt;** field doesn't have any length limitation and will consume all the available data
+The inner `<string>` field doesn't have any length limitation and will consume all the available data
 (which is limited by the frame size).

 The [ClientSession](src/ClientSession.cpp) sends two messages in a row: